LeuRNburgJoe11/Trail_blazer/src/railpulse/door/RUN_DOOR_PIPELINE.md

    degrades to predicting the majority status for every interval instead of failing.

-5. **Emit** -- `predict_intervals` re-runs detection on the test stream, scores each interval, and `core.submission.write_intervals` writes the fixed column order below.
-Column order is enforced there, so the CSV cannot drift out of the required schema.
+5. **Emit** -- `predict_intervals` re-runs detection on the test stream, scores each interval, and `core.submission.write_intervals` writes the legacy diagnostic interval CSV columns in the fixed order below.
+Column order is enforced there, so the CSV cannot drift out of that schema.
+Note this is the six-column diagnostic export, not the official submission -- use `scripts/run_all.py` for that.

 ## Smoke Check